PXRTech/qa-technical-challenge/README.md

-# Technical Assignment for Quality Engineers
+# Technical Assignment for QA Engineers

 This is the Pxr Tech GmbH technical assignment for Quality Engineers.
 You'll find two main automation tasks: 1) Webdriver and 2) API functional testing.
 These two tasks is required as part of this assignment.